• Skip to primary navigation

 • Twitter

-Agar agar can be used to make anything from jam & jelly to pate and cheese!
+Agar agar is a vegan gelling agent that can be used to make anything from jam & jelly to pate and cheese!
 Whilst easy to find in Asia and health shops, it is not stocked in all the major supermarkets in the west.
-If you can't get your hands on some, here are 8 of the best agar agar substitutes.
+If you can't get your hands on some, here are some of the best agar agar substitutes.

 A bowl of cube-shaped agar aagr with edible flowers in them in a pink bowl.